rgilyard/quizhibit/README.md

 It populates the databases from the Met API's csv and the API.
 Because the API limits requests to 80 per second, I had to add pauses in the program and it takes several minutes to complete.

-load.py also consolidates some of the sparser categories and reformats some of the data to be more readable and presentable.
+load.py also consolidates some of the sparser categories and reformats the data to be more readable.

 ### met.db